inkyscope/WordScent/README.md

-# inkyscroll
+# Morning by Morning: WordScent
-a personal sketch on the bible word network
+a personal take on words in bible(KJV and NIV)

 "The speech, the Word which establishes and binds together the fellowship, is accompanied by silence. ...
 We are silent **before** hearing the
 Word because our thoughts are already directed to the Word, ...
 We are silent **after** hearing the Word because the Word is still speaking and dwelling within us"